 Estimating DOE's environmental cleanup liability requires making assumptions about future activities and is inherently uncertain.
 The future course of DOE's environmental cleanup and disposal will depend on a number of fundamental technical and policy choices, many of which have not been made.
 The sites and facilities could be restored to a condition suitable for any desirable use, or could be restored to a point where they pose no near-term health risks.
 Achieving the former conditions would have a higher cost but may (or may not) warrant the costs, or be legally required.
 The environmental and disposal liability estimates include contingency estimates intended to account for the uncertainties associated with the technical cleanup scope of the program.

-DOE's environmental and disposal liabilities estimates are dependent on annual funding levels and achievement of work as scheduled.
 Congressional appropriations at lower than anticipated levels or unplanned delays in project completion would cause increases in life-cycle costs.

 DOE's environmental and disposal liabilities also include the estimated cleanup and post-closure responsibilities, including surveillance and monitoring activities, soil and groundwater remediation, and disposition of excess material for sites.
 The Department is responsible for the post-closure activities at many of the closure sites as well as other sites.
-The costs for these post-closure activities are estimated for a period of 75 years after the balance sheet date, i.e., through 2092 in fiscal year 2017 and through 2091 in fiscal year 2016.
-While some post-cleanup monitoring and other long-term stewardship activities post-2092 are included in the liability, there are others the Department expects to continue beyond 2092 for which the costs cannot reasonably be estimated.
+The costs for these post-closure activities are estimated for a period of 75 years after the balance sheet date, i.e., through 2093 in fiscal year 2018 and through 2092 in fiscal year 2017.
+While some post-cleanup monitoring and other long-term stewardship activities post-2093 are included in the liability, there are others DOE expects to continue beyond 2093 for which the costs cannot reasonably be estimated.

 A portion of DOE's environmental and disposal liabilities at various field sites includes anticipated costs for facilities managed by DOE's ongoing program operations which will ultimately require stabilization, deactivation, and decommissioning.
 The estimate is largely based upon a cost-estimating model.
 Site specific estimates are used in lieu of the cost-estimating model, when available.
 Cost estimates for ongoing program facilities are updated each year.
-For facilities newly contaminated since fiscal year 1997, cleanup costs allocated to future periods and not included in environmental and disposal liabilities amounted to \$0.9 billion and \$0.7 billion for fiscal years 2017 and 2016, respectively.
+For facilities newly contaminated since fiscal year 1997, cleanup costs allocated to future periods and not included in environmental and disposal liabilities amounted to \$0.9 billion for both fiscal years 2018 and 2017.